zonemaster/zonemaster-backend/docs/API.md

 A *test id*.

-If the test has been run with the same domain name within an interval of 10 mins (hard coded), then the new request does not trigger a new test, but returns with the results of the last test
+If the test has been run with the same domain name within an interval of 10 minutes (hard coded), then the new request does not trigger a new test, but returns with the results of the last test

 #### `"error"`

-* If any parameter fails to be validated an error code of -32602 is returned.
-The `data` properties contains an array of all error, see [Validation error data].
+* If any parameter is invalid an error code of -32602 is returned.
+The `data` propertiy contains an array of all errors, see [Validation error data].

   Example of error response: